-EKHA has implemented and refined its planned and cyclical maintenance programme in line with SHQS, EESSH and EESSH 2 Delivery Plan.
+EKHA has implemented and refined its planned and cyclical maintenance programme in line with the EESSH and EESSH 2 Delivery Plan.
 Landscaping and gas maintenance programmes continued on an annual basis.
-The planned and cyclical maintenance programme included upgrading smoke alarms and electrical testing to all properties and installed new windows and doors to 38 properties.
-26 Boilers were also installed.
-EKHA's properties all meet the Scottish Housing Quality Standard (SHQS) set out by the Scottish Government and look forward to further enhancing the energy efficiency of our properties in reaching the new EESSH or Net Zero targets.
+The planned and cyclical maintenance programme ensured that EKHA's properties all meet the Scottish Housing Quality Standard (SHQS) set out by the Scottish Government and look forward to further enhancing the energy efficiency of our properties in reaching the new EESSH targets.
 98% of EKHA properties pass EESSH 1 (December 2020) with EESSH 2 having a target of December 2032 (currently under review).